hgraph-io/.github/profile/README.md

 [![image](Hgraph-Bento-V3.png)](https://hgraph.com)

-[Hgraph](https://hgraph.com) is a Web3 data infrastructure company focused on providing tooling for the Hedera network and beyond.
-Our core offerings include Hedera mirror node APIs (GraphQL & REST), bare metal infrastructure, SDKs, the Hedera JSON-RPC, and bespoke software engineering services.
+[Hgraph](https://hgraph.com) is a company focused on custom startup and enterprise solutions as well as APIs and infrastructure for the Hedera ecosystem and beyond.
+Our core offerings include Hedera mirror node APIs (GraphQL, JSON-RPC relay & REST), bare metal infrastructure, SDKs, and bespoke software engineering services.

 As illustrated in the graphic above, Hgraph's mission is simple: to make data access on the Hedera network easy, flexible, and affordable.
 We achieve this by focusing on the unique needs of our customers and sharing these innovations with the broader ecosystem.